aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 If you want to insert untyped/empty fields ({}) just like Microsoft Word allows, you can use the [InsertField](https://reference.aspose.com/words/cpp/aspose.words/documentbuilder/insertfield) method with the [FieldType.FieldNone](https://reference.aspose.com/words/cpp/aspose.words.fields/fieldtype/) parameter.
 To insert a field into a Word document, you can press “Ctrl + F9” key combination.

-The folowing code example shows how to insert an empty field into the document:
+The following code example shows how to insert an empty field into the document:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-InsertFieldNone-InsertFieldNone.cpp" >}}